caruizdiaz/kamailio-ws/README.md

 - RTP ports should be open in range 30k-35k, inclusive
 - I used jssip as webrtc SIP UA: http://tryit.jssip.net/
 - Always disable video before placing a call from jssip UA
-- Always use Chrome.
-Firefox won't work, and I'm not sure about other browsers (UPDATE: FF now works)
+- Tested with Chrome, FF, and Opera
 - Remember to also change the record_route_preset() value
 - I tested calls between:
 	- jssip to csipsimple